mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 ==========

-2021-04-26: Replaced deprecated terminology
-            Removed requirement to parse error message text as MongoDB 3.6+ servers will always return an error code
+2021-04-26: Replaced deprecated terminology; Removed requirement to parse error message text as MongoDB 3.6+ servers will always return an error code

 2021-03-23: Require that PoolClearedErrors are retried